One hundred days of war marked by strikes, rockets and death

 There were also rocket alerts in the nearby towns of Javne and Ben Sakai, Israeli media reported, saying debris from a missile fell over Ashdod.
 There were no casualties.

-In Israel, the umbrella organization of trade unions, Histadrut, marked 100 days since the start of the Gaza war with the strike.
+In Israel, the umbrella organization of trade unions, Histadrut, marked 100 days since the start of the Gaza war by going on strike and leaving businesses shuttered.

 At the beginning of the strike, thousands of participants in a rally organized by relatives and supporters of the hostages remained silent for 100 seconds as a sign of solidarity.
-The rally in Tel Aviv is set to last 24 hours until Sunday evening.
+The 24 hour rally in Tel Aviv was set to end on Sunday evening.

 Histadrut leader Arnon Ben-David said at the rally: "[Israel is] in the middle of a terrible dream, and I want to wake up from this terrible dream and create a new Israel."